Single door access control system kit

 A one-door access control system is perfect for some situations, but less optimal in others.
 Single-door kits are commonly used for spaces where one door lock and two access readers are sufficient, which helps keep costs and labor down.

 They are widely used to restrict unauthorized entry to certain restricted areas or rooms that are not already integrated with centralized access control systems.
-Special assets, too, can be protected using a single-door access control kit — think copiers, server rooms, and vaults.
+Special assets, too, can be protected using a single-door access control kit, so think copiers, server rooms, and vaults.
 These systems are typically suitable for small businesses operating out of a single location.

 Single-door access control is often unsuitable for facilities that need more than one protected entry point.
 This should work well if you're simply adding a new card reader.